 - 8. A list of available columns on the selected table appears on the left hand list box.
 Select the columns that you want to use in the index by double clicking on the column name or selecting the column and clicking the Add button.
 The Add all button can be used to add all columns to the index.
 All the columns selected for the creation of the index will be displayed in the list box to the right.
 Columns in the index can be likewise removed by double clicking on the column name or selecting the column and clicking the Remove button. - 9.
+The expression buttion allows you to input an express for the index. - 10.
 To change the sorting order to descending for a column: - a) Select a column from the list box to the right. - b) Click the cell in the Desc column for the selected column in the list box to the right.
 A check mark in the box indicates that the order for that column's index is descending